 Choose what works for you, and learn away!

 Many Salesforce customers and AppExchange partners integrate their orgs with external systems.
 Salesforce has many options for building integrations.
 We briefly touch on just a few here.
-When determining the best integration option for your app, check out these resources on developer.salesforce.com and post questions to our experts and your peers in the Salesforce Partner Community.
+When determining the best integration option for your app, check out Integration Patterns overview on developer.salesforce.com and post questions to our experts and your peers in the Salesforce Partner Community.